 Benares is named after the city of two thousand temples on the Ganges river in Uttar Pradesh, also called Varanasi.
 The London location is rather less spiritual: it is on the east side of Berkeley Square, the most expensive real estate in London.
-It was opened by Atul Kolchar back in 2002, winning a Michelin star in 2007.
+It was opened by Atul Kolchar back in 2002, and won a Michelin star in 2007.
 Since September 2019 it has had as its executive chef Sameer Taneja, who worked in this role here from 2011 to 2015 and more recently cooked at Talli Joe.
 Mr Taneja has worked in French cuisine as well as Indian.
-In his career he has also cooked with Pierre Koffmann at Koffmanns and with Joel Antunes at Brasserie Joel, as well as at the Waterside Inn.
+In his career he has also cooked with Pierre Koffmann at Koffmanns, with Joel Antunes at Brasserie Joel, as well as at the Waterside Inn.
 Originally from Delhi, he worked in India at the Oberoi Rajvillas in Jaipur.

 Benares is up a flight of stairs from street level, with a water feature with floating lilies at the top of the stairs, separating a bar area and the main dining room.
 In these pandemic times, tables are carefully spaced (ours was a good two metres from the next on either side) and separated from nearby tables by large Perspex screens.
 There was a tasting menu at £98 as well a full a la carte offering, and a three-course set menu at £35 at off-peak times.
 As will be seen, the menu goes well beyond classic Indian dishes.